Tilak48/PES1UG24CS639-pes-vcs/README.md

 ## Phase 5 & 6: Analysis Questions

 ### Q5.1 Branch & Checkout
-In this system, a branch is basically a file that stores the latest commit hash.
-When we do checkout, we update the HEAD to point to that branch and change the working directory to match the files of that commit.
+To implement pes checkout <branch>, the system reads the commit hash from .pes/refs/heads/<branch>, updates HEAD to point to that branch, and loads the corresponding commit and its tree from the object store.
+The working directory is then updated to match this tree by creating required files and directories, overwriting changed files, and deleting extra ones.
+This operation is complex because it requires reconstructing the entire directory structure while safely handling overwrites and preventing data loss.

  ---

 ### Q5.2 Switching Branches
-Before switching branches, we should check if there are any unsaved changes.
-If there are changes in the working directory, switching should not be allowed.
-This can be checked by comparing the working directory with the index and the index with HEAD.
+A dirty working directory is detected by comparing the working directory with the index and the target branch.
+First, if a file in the working directory differs from the index, it means it has uncommitted changes.
+Then, if that same file also differs between the index and the target branch’s tree, a conflict exists.
+In such cases, checkout must be refused to prevent loss of uncommitted changes.

 ---

 ### Q5.3 Detached HEAD
-Detached HEAD means HEAD is pointing directly to a commit instead of a branch.
-If we make commits in this state, they are not linked to any branch and may be lost unless we create a new branch.
+In a detached HEAD state, HEAD points directly to a commit instead of a branch.
+Any new commits made in this state are not referenced by any branch, making them unreachable once the user switches branches.
+These commits can still be recovered by creating a new branch at that commit or by using the commit hash to reattach and then saving it with a branch.

 ---

 ### Q6.1 Garbage Collection
-Garbage collection removes objects that are no longer used.
-We start from branch heads and traverse all commits, trees, and blobs.
-Any object that is not reachable from these is considered unused and can be deleted.
+Garbage collection can be implemented using a mark-and-sweep algorithm.
+Starting from all branch heads and HEAD, the system traverses commits, trees, and blobs, marking all reachable objects using a hash set.
+After traversal, any unmarked objects are deleted as they are unreachable.
+For a repository with 100,000 commits and 50 branches, due to shared history, approximately 300,000 to 500,000 objects would be visited.

 ---

-### Q6.2 GC Race Condition
-If garbage collection runs at the same time as a commit, it might delete objects that are still being created.
-This can cause errors.
-Git avoids this by using locking and safe file operations.
+### Q6.2 GC Race ConditionRunning garbage collection concurrently with a commit operation is dangerous because of race conditions.
+While GC is identifying unreachable objects, a new commit may be in the process of referencing them.
+If GC deletes such objects prematurely, the commit will reference missing data, causing corruption.
+Git avoids this using locking mechanisms, immutable objects, delayed deletion, and reflog protection to ensure objects are not removed while still in use.

+---